 - disability support

 You are also able to book laptops, through Reception, for use within the hub area.

-For all your course textbook needs, visit the USQ Bookshop in A block (A126).
+For all your course textbook needs, visit the USQ Bookshop in the library building.
 The opening hours for the bookshop are from 9am to 4pm, Mondays to Thursdays, and 9am to 3pm on Fridays during the semester.
 The USQ Bookshop resources are also available online.

 Sport and recreation